 After lots of dreaming and scheming, they hit on a plan.
 Johnny could take care of his clients a little more remotely that he had been, and DeNise was already working from home.
 The kids were situated in their own work/college lives.
 As they looked around at the big house with all its rooms full of stuff, and as they took stock of what had become more important than ever, they realized something monumental.

 It was time for a move.

 It was unexpected.
-It was exciting and adventurous.
+Bold, exciting and adventurous.
 It was all-in, no holds barred, every step intentional.
 They sold their house and their stuff, moved to an efficiency apartment in the heart of Austin’s thriving downtown, started walking to Whole Foods for groceries, and acted like newlyweds.
 Well, after all, they felt like newlyweds.

 Either their friends would think they had gone completely nutty, or they would be insanely jealous.

 After 33 years of marriage, this Austin Over Fifty couple has returned to the simplicity of their early days together.
 On most mornings before work, they hike or bike or run together on the trail at Lady Bird Lake.
 After work, they zip around on their Vespa, finding new places to explore and enjoy together.
 They discuss the messages they hear at church on Sunday, and they pray together more than ever.

 On moonlit nights sitting together on the small patio of their compact downtown condo, overlooking the skyline of the city that has become their new home, they enjoy a glass of vino from a hill country winery.
 And the restaurants!
 Johnny says people are always asking him what is his favorite Austin eatery.
 His response?
 “The last place I ate.”